The ISO Standards

-Hot Disk AB is proud of the international standard ISO-22007-2, granted its unique, in-house-developed technology of thermal transport property measurement.
-The standard confers considerable prestige on the range of Hot Disk® instruments following its blueprint.
-Yet most importantly, the ISO-22007-2 recognition assures Hot Disk customers that they can trust our technology to deliver valid and valuable results.
-Learn more of the standardization process below: what a standard is; how ISO-22007-2 developed over time; what it entailed; and why it is important to your choice of apparatus.
+Hot Disk AB is proud of the international standards ISO-22007-2 and ISO-22007-7, granted its unique, in-house-developed technologies of Thermal Transport Property measurements.
+The standards confer considerable prestige on the range of Hot Disk® instruments following its blueprint.
+Yet most importantly, the ISO-22007-2 and ISO-22007-7 recognition assures Hot Disk AB’s customers that they can trust our technology to deliver valid and valuable results.
+Learn more of the standardization process below: what a standard is; how ISO-22007-2 and ISO-22007-7 developed over time; what they entailed; and why they are important to your choice of apparatus.

 What is a standard?